privat-matthieu/pydarwin/README.md

 ```

 ## Example Of Use - A Simple Cannon
-To demonstrate the use of Pydarwin, we can look at a simple cannon using basic principles of ballistics to find the optimal shot power and angle of fire to hit a defined target.
+To demonstrate the use of pyDarwin, we can look at a simple cannon using basic principles of ballistics to find the optimal shot power and angle of fire to hit a defined target.

 ### Cannon Set-Up
-Before we can implement Pydarwin's features, we must first define two basic things for this example: the target's location and the equation for projectile range.
+Before we can implement pyDarwin's features, we must first define two basic things for this example: the target's location and the equation for projectile range.
 Here we define our target to be at d = 500.

 ```python
 # The target's location